The "Corona traffic light" for classroom teaching

 Declaration of academic integrity (in German)

 Exams reviews are currently also to be conducted via video conference.
 According to the APO (§ 21), students have one year to submit a request for an exams review.
 Therefore, exam inspections should currently be limited to examinees who have not passed and may wish to take a make-up exam.
 It is recommended that the individual exam be reviewed as a scan in a video conference (share screen).
 If lecturers find it helpful, they can also email the scanned exam to the examinee in advance.

 The conditions and deadlines for term papers are so specific to each institute throughout the university due to the different subject cultures that you should clarify this with your examiners in direct contact.
 The faculties are required to provide obliging solutions to problems.
 Please also have a look at the websites of the faculties and examination offices.

-Final papers can usually be continued, if they are created in the home office.
+Theoretical theses can usually be continued, if they are created in the home office.
 In order to meet the deadline for submission of a written thesis, electronic submission to the Examination Office or, in some faculties, via a portal is accepted.
-For experimental theses, they will only be continued if they do not contradict the general prohibition of assembly, which was issued by the Presidium (prohibition of more than five persons in the same room).
-More detailed information on this can be obtained from the faculties if necessary.

 Experimental or practical theses can be carried out if the Corona traffic light for classroom teaching is set to orange.